Freezer-Friendly Holiday Cookies You Can Start Today

 The cream cheese gives this cookie batter richness and tang.
 A triple dose of almond ensures each treat is big on flavor.
 Perfect for Christmas, this big-batch recipe makes 60 cookies that will last up to three months in the freezer.

 Rosemary-Kissed Orange Thumbprint Cookies Tuscano

 There aren't many cookies as traditional as thumbprints.
 But this herb and orange version is decidedly new.
 The unique flavor combination will have everyone at the holiday party of cookie exchange asking for the recipe long after the last freezer-friendly cookie disappears.

 Triple-Peanut and Chocolate Chip Cookies

 Two classic cookies (chocolate chip and peanut butter) combine in these crispy-on-the-outside, soft-on-the-inside Christmas cookies.
-Honey-roasted peanuts and mini peanut butter cups take them to the next level.
+A combo of milk and dark chocolate chips up the richness of these cookies that freeze well.
+Honey-roasted peanuts and mini peanut butter cups take them to the next level of temptation.

 Candy Cane Sandwich Cookies

 Purists think that traditional Christmas cookies should showcase the flavors of the season.
 These freezable cookies do that in sandwich form.
 Sandwich DIY peppermint filling between two red-swirled sugar cookies.

 We can't get enough maple, especially during fall and winter.
 Look for pure maple syrup to use in these sugar cookies.
 An irresistible maple glaze finishes the thawed cookies.